-- → The Annual Meeting, held in January, when the new TAA members and Board members are selected and annual reports are presented by the outgoing Chair and President/Chief Executive Officer. - → Orientation, held soon after the Annual Meeting for new members joining the Authority.
-This includes a tour of the airfield and a briefing by airport staff. - → Members are also welcome to attend any Council or Board meetings.
+- → The Annual Meeting, held in January, when the new TAA members and directors are selected, and annual reports are presented by the outgoing Chairperson and President/CEO. - → Orientation, held soon after the Annual Meeting for new members joining the Authority.
+This includes a tour of the airfield and a briefing by airport staff. - → Members are also welcome to attend any Board or Council meetings.